black-codher-bootcamp-2022-daly/unit-01-github-fundamentals-homework-suzi01/learned.md

 #  What have I learned?

-Having recently started the full stack bootcamp with Black Codher, I have learnt about:
+Having recently started the full stack bootcamp with Black Codher, these are the things I've learnt about so far:

 - the software development life cycle,
 - the different approaches to dealing with the software life cyle it,